 Ninurta in the Neo-Assyrian Empire

 Even so, the glory he sought in the tale of the turtle was freely given by the great kings of the Assyrian Empire.
-Tukulti-Ninurta I (c.
+Tukulti-Ninurta I (r. c.
 1244-1208 BCE) honored the god by taking his name and invoking him in battle, crediting Ninurta with his spectacular military victories and successful reign.
-Tigleth Pileser I (c.
-1115-1076 BCE) honored the god, as did Adad Nirari II (c.
+Tigleth Pileser I (r. c.
+1115-1076 BCE) honored the god, as did Adad Nirari II (r. c.
 912-891 BCE) and many others.
 No Assyrian king outdid Ashurnasirpal II, however, who built the city of Kalhu as the capital of the Neo-Assyrian Empire with the great Temple of Ninurta as his first project, decorating the walls with reliefs honoring the god's triumphs.

 One of the most famous Mesopotamian reliefs, often used on book covers or magazines dealing with the Near East, is of Ninurta and the Anzu bird from the temple at Kalhu.
 This temple not only served as a place of worship for the god but ministered to the poor, orphans, the homeless, and found work for itinerant laborers.
 The city's great temple and nearby towering ziggurat dedicated to Ninurta were known far beyond the boundaries of Mesopotamia.

-Sargon II (722-705 BCE) built his city of Dur-Sharrukin ('Fortress of Sargon') between 717-706 BCE and moved the capital there, but Kalhu continued to be highly respected; the queens of the empire were buried at Kalhu and the kings at the traditional site of the city of Ashur.
+The later Neo-Assyrian king Sargon II (r.
+722-705 BCE) built his city of Dur-Sharrukin ('Fortress of Sargon') between 717-706 BCE and moved the capital there, but Kalhu continued to be highly respected; the queens of the empire were buried at Kalhu and the kings at the traditional site of the city of Ashur.
 During this period, Ninurta lost prestige because Sargon II favored the god of writing, Nabu, who was also considered a son of the high god Assur.
 Sargon II's successors, however, again elevated Ninurta, and he is mentioned frequently during the reigns of Esarhaddon (681-669 BCE) and Ashurbanipal (668-627 BCE).